 Animations – GIF, CSS, SVG, Background HTML Video

 People like things that are cool.
-And done properly animation effects can definitely add a lot of life and sophistication to a website’s design.
-As you’ve probably noticed, gone are the days of flash animation and instead CSS, GIF, and SVG are providing mobile friendly solutions to animating website designs.
+And done properly animation effects can add a lot of life and sophistication to a website’s design.
+As you’ve probably noticed, gone are the days of flash animation and instead, CSS, GIF, and SVG is providing mobile friendly solutions to animating website designs.

 Less Flat Designs, Return of Gradients

 Have you noticed that websites all look the same these days?
 If so, you have the ‘flat design’ craze of the last few years to thank for that.
 Thankfully, Google’s material design last year shows an appeal for more depth of view via subtle shadows.
 Also, gradient colors are also resurfacing this year.
 Both of these are attempts to combat how flat design has homogenized website design.

 Web safe colors are things of the past.
 Since displays on desktop monitors and smartphones are now more than capable of displaying the full visible color spectrum.
 Because of this, many designs are now veering towards striking, bright, and courageous colors.
 And they are no longer limited to classic color theory, complementary colors, etc. So think about how you can use bright, vibrant colors in your next design.

 Decline of Stock Photography Usage

 Have you noticed that all websites are starting to look the same these days :-)?
 Another reason for this the widespread use of stock photography and challenge of finding original and unique images when designing a website.
 Because of this, designers are very careful in choosing stock imagery they use.
 A lot of designers now use custom images from hire photographers.
 Also, hand-drawn art is emerging as another trend used by designers these days.